giltayar/bilt/docs/reference.md

 1. Once it has the full set of packages to build, it calculates the dependency graph, and from there determine the build order of the packages (using [topological sorting](https://en.wikipedia.org/wiki/Topological_sorting)).
-1. `bilt` builds each package according to the build configuration (see below for the default configuration).
-The build configuration also includes steps that are done _before_ all the package build (usually pulling from the remote repository), and steps that are done _after_ all the packages are built (usually commiting the changes and pushing to the remote repository).
+1. `bilt` builds each package according to the [build configuration](./docs/build-configurations.md).
+The build configuration also includes steps that are executed _before_ all the package build (usually pulling from the remote repository), and steps that are executed _after_ all the packages are built (usually commiting the changes and pushing to the remote repository).
 1. As described [elsewhere](./how-bilt-works.md#packages-built-how),
    when commiting a commit, Bilt adds the text `[bilt-artifacts]` to the commit message in order to remember that this commit is a formal build of those packages.